event-storm/event-storm/README.md

   /* As mentioned above the API is the same.
-   It's possible to make a functional and asynhronus publish process for single model.
+   It's possible to make a functional and asynchronous publish process for single model.
    */
   popupModel.publish(false);